 In addition to the above, it is feared that many contractors will have to stop using their limited companies.
 Even if they are verified by the test.
-Previous experienced with the public sector has proven that many departments simply decided to avoid using contractors operating through their limited companies to avoid additional complications.
+Previous experience with the public sector has proven that many departments simply decided to avoid using contractors operating through their limited companies to avoid additional complications.

-Although, it is a self-assessment test for contractors, it is employer’s responsibility to identify contractors within IR35.
+Although it is a self-assessment test for contractors, it is employer’s responsibility to identify contractors within IR35.
 If a company declares that the hired contractor is outside IR35 and in reality, he is not, it will have to pay the penalty.

 On the other hand, if the contractor is found to be inside the IR35 but they passed the test, then the company would not be liable.

 Furthermore, companies will no longer have control over the work done by contractors.